Guaratuba: Geography

 The Guaratuba name means "many guarás".
 This name was conceived by the natives who inhabited this region at the time of the discovery of Brazil by the Portuguese people.
 Guará is the name of a bird of red plumage that existed in abundance in this area and even though protected by the authorities, they became extinct.
 Tuba means extreme amount in the aboriginal language.

 The municipality contains 67% of the 199587 ha Guaratuba Environmental Protection Area, created in 1992.

 It contains the 6052 ha Boguaçu State Park, created in 1998.

 It also contains about 67% of the 49287 ha Guaricana National Park, created in 2014 to protect a mountainous area of Atlantic Forest.

 It contains the Lagoa do Parado Municipal Nature Park, which protects an area of marshland rich in biodiversity.

 Geographic position

 The geographic position of Guaratuba is the following: Altitude - 6 meters, Latitude - 25° 52', Longitude - 48° 34'.
 The city is situated in a peninsular, arenaceous plain, facing the bay at the Northwest, and another front in the Atlantic Ocean at the Southeast.

 Climate

-The climate of Guaratuba is subtropical and humid, without definite dry station and exempt of frosts.
-The average of temperature of the hottest months is superior 30 °C, and in the most cold months over 15 °C.
+The climate of Guaratuba is subtropical and humid, without definite dry station.